fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/1_the_basics.md

 # Ex 2: with single quotes and escaping
 'The man said, \'Hi there!\''
 ```
-Double quotes allow string interpolation, which lets us paste in variables into a string
+Double quotes allow *string interpolation*, which lets us paste in variables into a string.
 ```
 a = 'ten'
 "My favorite number is #{a}!"